malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 that systems are fragile, that people are dangerous, and that society can, and _has_ collapsed.
-As an instinct, Conservatism believes the people of the present are _not_ free, but are duty-bound to shepherd the treasures bestowed upon us by the past to the future.
+As an instinct, Conservatism believes the people of the present are _not_ free, but are duty-bound to shepherd the treasures bestowed upon us by the past into the future.

 So in the end, I cannot see Open-Closed as anything _other_ than Liberal-Conservative, and I don't see how anyone can say otherwise.
 They are